The Power of Language

 Words as Tools of Social Revolution & Inclusivity

-I invite you to a conversation that is fundamental to everything that you and I consider fun and hot, one of those conversations where one begins to wonder, what the actual hell does this have to do with me liking to be humiliated while I get my ass fucked?.
-Allow me to take you on a journey to prove the transformative role of language through a scholarly-ish lens; this article underscores its critical importance in fostering inclusivity, dismantling systemic oppression and make us freer to explore whatever the fuck we want.
+I invite you to a conversation that is fundamental to everything that you and I consider fun and hot; one of those conversations where one begins to wonder, "what the actual hell does this have to do with me liking to be humiliated while I get my ass fucked?" kind of conversation.
+Allow me to take you on a journey in which I will try my very best to prove the transformative role of language through a scholarly-ish lens.

 The Role of Language in Social Identity

-The words we use construct our inner and social realities.
+The words we use shape our inner and social realities.
 As Berger and Luckmann assert in “The Social Construction of Reality” [1.966], language is a primary means through which individuals and groups make sense of their existence.
 For ENM, LGBTQ+, and BDSMK communities, having access to a lexicon that validates their identities is essential as a means for personal and collective empowerment.
-For example, the reclamation of terms like "queer" -which in case you don’t know was a slur- or the creation of new terminologies such as "compersion" -used in ENM to describe joy in a partner's pleasure with another person- demonstrates how language evolves to reflect lived experiences that mainstream society has historically ignored or stigmatized.
+For example, the reclamation of terms like "queer" -once a slur- or the creation of new terminologies such as "compersion" demonstrates how language evolves to reflect lived experiences that mainstream society has historically ignored or stigmatized.
 This linguistic evolution challenges the status quo and creates space for marginalized identities to thrive.
 Isn’t that marvelous?

 Language as a Tool of Oppression

-I’m a mix latin -like most latins are- but I look white, yet I grow up poor in one of the most fuck-up countries -Venezuela- in a single parent household [by the way, my mom is afro-latin, so my green eyes ass going out with my black mom gave us interesting experiences].
 Growing up I was well aware of both, my privilege and my marginalization.
-So, as every 15 years poor girl in a private school thanks to a scholarship does, I started to think; if we speak about minorities that implies there’s a majority.
+So, as every 15 years white passing poor girl in a private school -thanks to a scholarship- does, I started to think; if we speak about minorities that implies there’s a majority.
 If we write about marginalized groups that means there’s a praised one.
 So, who decides who belongs where?
 Who is making the rules to this psychotic game?.
 You know, exactly the kind of stuff a teen should have in mind to be able to live their best youth.

 Spender wonders about who writes the reality in which we live in, and make a very important question: